-Today I want to talk to you about the 5 sports betting trends, which in my opinion will shake the world of sports betting in 2019.
-These are all topics that, in my opinion, every serious and forward-thinking punter should at least be aware of in order to stay ahead of the pack.
+Today we talk about the 5 sports betting trends, that will shake the world of sports betting in 2019.
+Every serious and forward-thinking punter should at least be aware of those in order to stay ahead of the pack.
 I will finish the article with a few honorable mentions that almost made the list.
 Perhaps they will become the main contestants for 2020.

 Without further ado, I give you the 5 hottest trends in sports betting in 2019: